neodix42/ton-actions/README.md

 # ton-actions

-Various Github actions with private servers for different taks.
+Various Github actions with private servers for different tasks.